[Skip to Content]

 You will have a 3 week rotation in Pediatric Neurology during your R1 year.
 This will prepare you to triage pediatric emergencies while on call.

-After completing this year you will know how to recognize and manage neurological emergencies and know the basics of stroke, seizure, multiple sclerosis and headache management.
+After completing this year you will know how to recognize and manage neurological emergencies and will know the basics of stroke, seizure, multiple sclerosis and headache management.

 R-2 (PGY-3)